 Then yeah, flashcards won't work well.
-But if you use the optimizing algorithms underpinning ANKI in a right way, the magic will happen!
+But if you use the optimizing algorithms underpinning ANKI in the right way, the magic will happen!

 "Does the course apply to all the languages?"

 Yes, the course is based on the immutable principles of memory which can be applied to all the languages.
 If you want, you can even use Vocabulary Labs to learn how to talk fluently in a dead language!

 "Will I have an immediate access to the entire course ?"

 No. The course will be dripped over the span of 32 days.
 Vocabulary Labs contains 16 modules and almost 180 units.
 Getting all this material at once would be like quenching your thirst by drinking from a water hose.